Definitive guide

 24. US offline marketing spend rose by 11% in 2024 year on year.

-The amount of spending for marketing of US-based companies was recorded at $551.9 billion in 2024.
-This was 11% higher than the $497.4 billion incurred by US-based companies in 2024.
+Marketing spending by US-based companies was recorded at $551.9 billion in 2024.
+This was 11% higher than the $497.4 billion incurred by US-based companies in 2023.

 25. Offline marketing spend in the US is projected to decrease by 19% in 2025.

-Experts predict that offline marketing spend in the US for traditional channels like Television will decline in 2025 by 19%.
-An 8% decrease in advertising expenditures for sponsorships and experiential marketing are also expected to occur in 2025.
-Experts explained that the big investments in the majority of traditional media spending in 2024 during the US elections will negatively 2025 ad spending.
+Experts predict that offline marketing spend in the US for traditional channels like Television will decline by 19% in 2025.
+An 8% decrease in advertising expenditures for sponsorships and experiential marketing is also expected to occur in 2025.

 26. US direct mail spending increased by 12% in 2024 year on year.

 Key findings of the 2024 Direct Mail Marketing Benchmark Report show 61% of marketers belonging to B2C and B2B companies in the United States have increased spending for direct mail marketing.
-This reflects a 12% increase on the amount of direct mail spending in 2023.
+This reflects a 12% increase in the amount of direct mail spending in 2023.

 Surprisingly, spending for email marketing came only second in 2024 at 55% and followed by paid social media at 51%.